The Rule of 12 In Golf

 Keep in mind various elements like the landing area, the speed of the greens, and the slope when selecting your club.
 Trying out different clubs and landing spots is essential.
 This practice not only hones your chipping ability but also increases your confidence when facing different situations on the course.

-Consistently practising the Rule of 12 will significantly enhance your chipping consistency.
-The more you use this method, the better you’ll get at estimating distances and choosing the appropriate clubs for each shot.
-Engage fully in refining your chipping tactics, and you’ll notice your accuracy and control improving noticeably.
+Consistently practicing the Rule of 12 will significantly enhance your chipping consistency.
+The more you use this method, the better you'll get at estimating distances and choosing the appropriate clubs for each shot.
+Engage fully in refining your chipping tactics, and you'll notice your accuracy and control improving noticeably.

 Advantages of Using the Rule of 12